 This program has been made possible by a partnership that includes the National Endowment for the Arts and The Alabama State Council on the Arts.

-The commission and first performances of Procession in My Mind were made possible by The Sculpture Center with partial support from the Ohio Arts Council and the National Endowment for the Arts.
+The commission and first performances of A Procession in My Mind were made possible by The Sculpture Center with partial support from the Ohio Arts Council and the National Endowment for the Arts.